 How to create a Routine with Siri

-Routines are named Scenes in Apple’s Home App and they still provide similar features as Routines.
+Routines are called Automations in Apple’s Home app and they provide similar features as Routines.

 - Tap the plus button in the top-right and select “Add Scene”.